 By now, you likely know about the important role that links play in search engine optimization (SEO).
 Google’s search ranking algorithm depends heavily on links to evaluate the trustworthiness of various sites, judging the number and quality of links pointing to a site (and individual pages on that site) to determine how to rank it.
 It’s why no SEO strategy is complete without some kind of link building strategy.

-The trouble is, not all link building strategies are effective, and sometimes, it’s hard to tell whether all that time you spent building links is truly paying off.
+The trouble is, not all link building strategies are effective, and sometimes, it’s hard to tell whether all that time and money you spent on link building services is truly paying off.
 Add to that the complexity of keeping track of all the links you’ve built or naturally earned over the years, and it’s easy to see why link building evaluation is such a struggle for marketers.

 Depending on the nature of your site and how much effort you’ve put into building links, there are probably hundreds to thousands of links pointing to the various pages of your site.
 Maybe you were referenced in a press release or noted as a sponsor for a charity event, or maybe you were featured in a series of offsite articles.
 The sum total of these links, as they exist today, is your backlink profile (or simply, link profile).